Stack & infrastructure

 Truck routing is powered by a self-hosted Valhalla routing engine running against OpenStreetMap data for North America.
 Valhalla is a respected open-source routing project used by Mapbox, government agencies, and commercial logistics operators.
 Self-hosting means WakeTech.ai customers pay zero per-request fees for routing, zero per-seat licensing, and get sub-second route calculation with full truck profile support (vehicle dimensions, weight, hazmat, bridge restrictions, time-of-day access rules).

 Map rendering uses PMTiles with MapLibre GL for vector tile delivery.
 PMTiles is a single-file archive format that serves vector tiles over HTTP range requests without a tile server dependency.
 MapLibre is the open-source fork of Mapbox GL and does not require a Mapbox access token or per-view billing.
-Maps display in the browser with zero runtime cost per view.

 Routing engine